-With the challenges facing the retail sector, the decline of BHS, and more recently the Arcadia Group, Company Voluntary Arrangements (CVAs) pose a new threat to landlords, where dilapidations liabilities are not recognised.
+With the ongoing challenges facing the retail sector, Company Voluntary Arrangements (CVAs) pose a real threat to landlords, where dilapidations liabilities are not recognised.

 A CVA is a formal process, supervised by a qualified insolvency practitioner.
 The aim is to allow a company to trade its way out of trouble (see our key facts on CVAs below).

 In terms of commercial leases, those at greatest risk to landlords are:

 What this means for you as a landlord

 Once the CVA process has started, it is already too late for landlords to demonstrate the tenant’s dilapidations liabilities, which get valued at only £1.
 This is due to recent case law determining that as dilapidations liabilities are rarely quantified prior to lease end, the dilapidations value is unascertained, and therefore is given the £1 value.

 This means it is the loss making (Group C) stores which provide the greatest exposure for landlords with respect to dilapidations once the CVA process has started, with a tenant’s dilapidations liability essentially being wiped out.

 Typically retail units have extensive fit-outs, which often need stripping out at lease end to allow a quick re-letting of the property.
 In properties where a tenant has a full repairing obligation both internally and externally, repairing and decorating works are also often required.
 This creates significant (dilapidations) cost in most instances.

 How can landlords provide evidence of their future losses to avoid the £1 dilapidations valuation?

 How can we help you demonstrate a tenant’s dilapidations liability?